Human-Augment-Analytics/Higher-Ed/Personal Folders/KaileyCozart/Fall 2024/DLC Week 8/Kailey_Quesada_DLC_and_ICE_from_the_beginning.md

 squeue -u your-username         # To check if the job is still running cat DLC_Training_Test1_Report-<job-id>.out  # To see the output logs
 '''
+(6) IMPORTANT: Always clear out the dlc-models-pytorch (except for the first one) and the training-datasets (remove all) before every run, otherwise some of your edits to pytorch\_config.yaml will be overwritten.
+Important stuff like batch size and evaluation intervals.

 ## Running a SLURM Job
 (1) In the terminal you ssh-ed into, type: conda activate DEEPLABCUT .